For immediate help & free advice, please freephone: 0800 901 2475

-There is room for directors to set up another company after being liquidated, however, it can depend on the circumstances of the director.
+As a director you can set up another limited company after a liquidation has gone through, however, it can depend on the circumstances of the director.
 If the company has gone down the route of a pre-pack liquidation, then it’s unlikely a director would be banned as normally they are continuing their role within a new company.
 Under an act known as the Company Directors Disqualification Act 1986, it may be possible for a director to face disqualification proceedings for as many as fifteen years following the date of disqualification, which would preclude him or her from acting as a company director.

 It is important to ensure that all annual returns, including VAT and tax returns, are completed and sent in.
 Other issues regarding compliance should also be dealt with accordingly.
 These vital procedures will help protect company directors as it shows they have acted responsibly.